bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

 # Why Enforce for More Projects?

 + BusyBox once stood by itself.
-     + Criticism of BusyBox acting alone for complete compliance has some moral validity.
+     + The criticism was: BusyBox shouldn't act alone for complete compliance
+          -  I agree this has some moral validity.

 + BusyBox wanted others to stand with it on compliance in the embedded space.
      + &hellip; and Samba &amp; Linux copyright holders asked for this too.

 + low-end embedded market needs attention.
-     + undercutting those who do real innovation (in compliance).
+     + undercutting those who comply **&amp;**  really innovate.
      + a market opportunity for many GPL projects to stand together.